Clallam County profile

 A dark blue map of Washington state with Clallam County highlighted in orange.

 Clallam County occupies a long and narrow area in the most northwestern corner of Washington state.
 Encompassing part of the Olympic Peninsula, the county includes 1,738 square miles of mostly forested and mountainous land.
-Clallam County is full of natural wonders and many tourists and locals visit the Olympic National Park, which attracted over 2.7 million visitors in 2021.
+Clallam County is full of natural wonders, and many tourists and locals visit the Olympic National Park, which attracted more than 2.7 million visitors in 2021.

 Clallam County is part of the Olympic Workforce Development Area.
 Visit the Workforce Training & Education Coordinating Board website for information about the 12 regions.